 Negative effects of Internet addiction

-Sleep deprivation: Most teens nowadays own smartphones and/or tablets, which they carry with them wherever they go, even to the bed.
+Sleep deprivation: Most kids and teens nowadays own smartphones and/or tablets, which they carry with them wherever they go, even to the bed.
 They also use these devices to hook on to the Internet before going to sleep to catch up on what’s happening around them.
 While normal teens may log off after a while, those addicted to the Internet keep browsing for long hours.
 As a result, they suffer sleep-related issues like late sleep time, insufficient or restless sleep, and late waking time.
 This sleep deprivation/disturbance can also worsen or magnify symptoms of anxiety and depression.

 Social isolation: Those who spend a lot of time on the Internet tend to become a part of one or several online communities.
 They end up developing close friendships or intimate relationships with a lot of individuals.
 To remain connected with these individuals, Internet addicts stay online for long hours.
 Owing to such behaviour, Internet addicts often end up isolating themselves from their families and peers.